Zywave/booster/src/_areas/introduction/getting-started.md

 ## Using the Booster Development Network components

-You may follow the design standards and UI/UX best practices on this documentation site when building your applications.
+You may follow the design standards and UI/UX best practices in this documentation site when building your applications.
 Design specs are included for most of our components if you'd like to create them from scratch, but we highly recommend using our custom elements because you will get continual enhancements without having to make changes on your end.
 We aim to simplify and streamline the process of building UIs by offering framework-agnostic custom elements that we ensure will follow Zywave's design standards, including mobile responsiveness.
 These custom elements are part of two major sections that make up the Booster Development Network: design system and application framework.

 <docs-spacer></docs-spacer>